KevinAst/eatery-nod/src/util/feature-u/aspect/feature-u-redux/README.md

 Each feature (that maintains state) **promotes it's own reducer through the `reducer` createFeature() parameter**.

-Because reducers may require feature-based context information, **this parameter can also be a contextCB** - *a function that returns the reducerFn* (please refer to [managedExpansion()](#managedexpansion) for more information).
+Because reducers may require feature-based context information, **this parameter can also be a managedExpansionCB** - *a function that returns the reducerFn* (please refer to [managedExpansion()](#managedexpansion) for more information).